SouthernMethodistUniversity/intro/README.md

 * An understanding that Communities of Practice are the structure of this workshop series and means working together to improve everyone’s learning.
 * Digital Humanities is inherently interdisciplinary and collaborative, by participating in the activities with their fellow attendees they will simulate the work done by digital humanists.
 * Attendees should come to understand how to define DH (in a way that is useful for them).
 This is essential because DH is so many things, what definition is useful for their research and scholarship.
-* Learn how to read 'bibliography' of dh project to see what went into it (about page)
+* Learn how to read 'bibliography' of a DH project to see what went into it (about page)
 * Attendees can articulate more sophisticated questions than previous.
 * By the end of the week they will not be digital humanities experts but they will be on their way to become full participants in a digital humanities community.